 Sister Grace Babuscio entered religious life from St. Rosalia’s parish in Greenfield, PA.
 When considering a vocation to religious life, she recalls that the deep faith and prayerfulness of her grandmother, whose name she chose for her religious name, greatly influenced her decision to become a Sister.
-She chose the Sisters of Divine Providence because of her fondness for the Sisters who taught her at SS Peter & Paul School in East Liberty and Divine Providence Academy, then located on Larimer Avenue in the East End of Pittsburgh.

 Sister Melanie Kambic entered religious life from St. Anselm’s parish in Swissvale, PA, in 1954.
 She wasn’t sure what her superiors were going to do with her, as she was 33 years old, independent, with a career, and had her own bank account.
 As she recalls, “There were no other women my age in formation.”

 Sister Alice Gotti entered religious life from St. Columbus Cathedral in Youngstown, OH.
 After her conversion to the Catholic faith in 1949, she developed a great devotion to the Blessed Mother and Jesus.
 Her closer union to Mary and her Son, influenced Sister’s decision to enter Religious Life.